 Michael Manausa, M.S.C.S., Coastal Engineering Specialist – Responsible for historical shoreline change analysis and 30-year erosion projections, storm erosion model studies and slope stability analysis, and other reviews and analyses in support of the Coastal Construction Control Line Program.

-Zachary Westfall, M.S., Coastal Geologist - Responsible for assisting the division's beach and inlet management staff and regulatory programs with geologic reviews and analysis.
+Zachary Westfall, M.S., Coastal Geologist - Responsible for assisting ORCP's beach and inlet management staff and regulatory programs with geologic reviews and analysis.
 Assists with the preparation of inlet management plans for adoption by the department.
 Acts as project manager supervising offshore sand search investigations.